 Board of Directors

+The Directors of the Academy Trust are both charity trustees and company directors.
 The Board of Directors considers the vision and aims of the Trust and its Academies, as well as strategy and policy to deliver its key objectives:

 - To advance for the public benefit education in the United Kingdom, in particular but without prejudice to the generality of the foregoing by establishing, maintaining, carrying on, managing and developing the Academies by offering a broad and balanced curriculum: and